WeiqunPengLab/IRTools/README.md

 ### Determine data parameters

 Before proceeding with intron retention analysis, you must determine whether the data is pair-end or single-end and the data's strand specificity.
 If this information is not known, you can run `infer_experiment.py` to determine these parameters.
-Try this on the B cell replicate 1 data located in the [bam](Tutorial/bam) directory.
+Try this the B cell replicate 1 data located in the [bam](Tutorial/bam) directory.

 Note: To run `infer_experiment.py`, download [RSeQC 4.0.0](IRTools/utility/RSeQC-4.0.0), and install: `python setup.py install`